-Pearson is the world’s learning company with more than 24,000 employees operating in 70 countries on a mission to help people make progress in their lives through learning.
-Pearson combines world-class educational content and assessment, powered by services and technology, to enable more effective teaching and personalized learning at scale.
+The company combines world-class educational content and assessment, powered by services and technology, to enable more effective teaching and personalized learning at scale.

-For more than 175 years, Pearson was a publishing company mostly known for its international textbook business.
-In recent years, Pearson has reinvented itself as a global learning services company to improve the lives of millions of people worldwide.
-Digital transformation is vital to this ambitious strategy, and PearsonAccess is the company’s next-generation, web-based technology platform for end-to-end administration of large-scale assessments.
+For most of its more than 175 years, Pearson was a publishing company best known for its international textbook business.
+In recent years, it has been on a quest to reinvent itself as a global learning services company to improve the lives of millions of people worldwide.
+Digital transformation is the linchpin in this ambitious strategy, and PearsonAccess is the company’s next-generation, web-based technology platform for end-to-end administration of large-scale assessments.

-It was also critically important for Pearson to support the multitude of authentication preferences and security policies of the school districts it serves.
-This presented a complex, administrative challenge, as every school has its own preference and system for how it manages identities, such as through Active Directory, a Single Sign-on (SSO) platform, or custom solutions.
-According to Wayne Moore, Director of Software Development at Pearson, it was also critical that the Pearson team could centrally manage all those identities for performance testing to access auditing and handle other essential user management tasks on behalf of its customers.
+Also of critical importance was for Pearson to be able to support the authentication preferences and security policies of the school districts that it serves.
+That presented a complex, administrative challenge as every school has its own preference and system for how it manages identities such as through Active Directory, an IDP/SSO platform, or custom solutions.
+According to Wayne Moore, Director of Software Development at Pearson, it was also critical that the Pearson team could centrally manage all those identities for performance testing, to access auditing, and to handle other essential user management tasks on behalf of its customers.

 As they began bidding for contracts to serve school districts, the Pearson team knew it also needed a solution that could be implemented successfully inside a tight time frame.
 “We needed an enterprise solution geared toward our needs, and a partner that could grow with us.
 And we needed to deploy this solution in time to support spring testing,” Moore says.

-Pearson quickly ruled out developing its own solution.
-“CIAM is a very specialized area, and we need dedicated professionals to keep pace with the changes in security standards and protocols,” Moore says.
+The Pearson team considered CIAM alternatives, including building in-house and leveraging a third-party solution inside AWS’s partner ecosystem.
+It quickly ruled out developing its own solution.
+“CIAM is a very specialized area and we need dedicated professionals to keep pace with the changes in security standards and protocols,” Moore says.

-According to Moore, numerous OneLogin CIAM features stand out, including support for security policies, fine-grained user access control (even for just-in-time users), and the ability to automate changes to user attributes, roles, and groups through mappings.
+According to Moore, numerous OneLogin CIAM features stood out, including support for security policies, fine-grained user access control – even for just-in-time users – and the ability to automate changes to user attributes, roles, and groups through mappings.

-Moore was also impressed with OneLogin’s administrative console and capabilities, with built in functionality to stand up accounts instantly, establish API credentials for teams that are part of the platform ecosystem, and easily export and import users.
-OneLogin also complemented and integrated with other solutions, such as Amazon Cognito, that the Pearson team was already using for application development.
+Moore was also impressed with the ability to stand up accounts instantly, establish API credentials for teams that are part of the platform ecosystem, and easily export and import users.

 “OneLogin offers enterprise-grade reliability at the scale we need now and in the future when we have millions of users.
-OneLogin also integrates and enhances the capabilities of our AWS technology stack for application development, providing a robust and complementary offering in the areas of identity management, authentication, and user migration.
-Through OneLogin’s integrations with AWS services, it was also invaluable being able to import users into OneLogin CIAM,” Moore explains.
+Through OneLogin’s integrations with AWS, it was also invaluable being able to import users into OneLogin CIAM,” Moore explains.

-Pearson was able to deploy OneLogin CIAM in December 2020 in support of signing new customers onto the platform before spring testing.
-The Trusted Identity Provider (TidP) feature in OneLogin supports Security Assertion Markup Language (SAML), OpenID Connect, and OAuth, enabling Pearson to configure multiple identity providers to securely sign users into OneLogin and OneLogin-protected applications.
+Pearson was able to deploy OneLogin CIAM in support of signing new customers onto the platform before spring testing.
+The trusted identity provider feature in OneLogin supports SAML, OpenID Connect and OAuth, enabling Pearson to configure multiple identity providers to securely sign users into OneLogin and OneLogin-protected applications.

-“With OneLogin CIAM, we can provide students, teachers, and administrators with seamless access to our platform,” says Moore.
+“With OneLogin CIAM, we can provide students, teachers, and administrators with seamless access to our platform,” Moore explains.
 For instance, if students are already logged into their school system with SSO, they use the same interface to see and take tests.

 In addition to making it possible for Pearson to deliver a consumer-like experience to its customers, OneLogin gives Pearson confidence to grow its business.
 “OneLogin enables us as we pursue our strategy onboarding millions of users.
 It provides the enterprise-grade security features we need and the support for the authentication methods our customers prefer.
 In addition to benefiting from OneLogin’s technology, we appreciate partnering with a company that is continually evolving its own platform,” concludes Moore.